 Yard waste pickups will be suspended for January, February & March.
 The last pickup is next Tuesday, December 29.
 It will resume on Tuesday, April 5.

 The Maryland State Highway Administration will hold a public informational meeting regarding the Keedysville Main Street Urban Reconstruction project on Tuesday, January 12, 2016 (snow date-Tuesday, January 19, 2016)at the Keedysville Community Center.
 For more information regarding the project and the meeting please see the project news letter at Keedysville Main St. Urban Reconstruction Project Newletter.
 For any questions, please contact Victoria Gudeman at 240-818-1063.

-Recently there have been a number of thefts happening in Keedysville.
-We are asking all residents to report any theft or any suspicious activity to the Washington County Sheriff's Department (240-313-2100).
+Please report any theft or any suspicious activity to the Washington County Sheriff's Department (240-313-2100).
 We have a safe and peaceful community and would like to see it remain that way.